 As a seasoned professional in the fields of graphic design, training, and business management, I've taught classes ranging from coaching, negotiating, and time management, to the core of both of the well-known Adobe Creative and Microsoft Office suites.

-When it comes to one-on-one training or tutoring, instead of teaching from a book, I make it a point to learn what your expectations are, evaluate any special areas of interest or goals.
+When it comes to one-on-one training or tutoring, instead of teaching from a book, I make it a point to learn what your expectations are and evaluate any special areas of interest or goals.
 If you have courseware you need help with, we'll do a thorough overview of the syllabus and any outlines to determine where best to focus our time.
 If on the other hand you have a work-related project, I make sure to focus on the tools and skill-building necessary for you to get started.
-When asked to do the work as a separate contract, which has happened in some cases, I make sure to keep the learning time separate for the sake of clarity.
+When asked to do the work as a separate contract, which does happen in some cases, I make sure to keep the learning time separate for the sake of clarity.

 Through a personal approach, keeping things fun and engaging, I regularly check in and make it a personal goal to ensure the web we weave between technical knowledge, skill-building, and tangible examples, is indeed strong enough to hold the material.